forivall/boomi-scripting-sandbox/README.md

 Load the project.

-Write a custom processing step in groovy in the "src" directory
+Write a custom processing step in groovy in the "scripts" directory

 Open a terminal emulator